WEEY: History

 On June 8, 2007, WTSM was granted a construction permit to change its community of license to Swanzey, New Hampshire.
 This allowed the station to better serve the Keene market.
 As a result, when WTSM's attempt to return on January 25, 2008, was canceled by an interference complaint, the station permanently shut down the transmitting facility in Springfield, as the interference concerns would be alleviated by the relocation of the station.
 When WTSM completed its move on October 5, 2008 (though it was initially announced for September 15), the station resumed operations with sports talk provided by Boston's WEEI, under the call letters WEEY.
 In February 2012, WEEY replaced its nighttime simulcast of Fox Sports Radio with a simulcast of ESPN Radio, already carried in the market on WZBK; Fox Sports Radio returned to WEEY after less than one week.
-As of 2018, WEEY aired NBC Sports Radio when not airing WEEI programming.
+As of 2018, WEEY aired NBC Sports Radio when not airing WEEI-FM's programming.
+In later years, CBS Sports Radio and its successors aired in off hours.